-The reported length of stay was not used when LOS_X could not be calculated because Tennessee coded same-day stays with a value of 1 and subtracted days of absence from LOS_X.
+The reported length of stay was not used when LOS_X could not be calculated because Texas coded same-day stays with the value 1.

 The reported length of stay was not used when LOS_X could not be calculated because Utah coded same-day stays with a value of 1.